-If you prefer to write to us about your complaint please send your letter, including your name, address and contact telephone number, to: Blood Cancer UK, 111 George Street, Edinburgh EH2 4JN
+If you prefer to write to us about your complaint please send your letter, including your name, address and contact telephone number, to: Blood Cancer UK, Suite 31 Bonnington Bond, 2 Anderson Place, Edinburgh EH6 5NP.

 You can also email your complaint to: [email protected].
 Please include your full name, address, contact telephone number and details about your complaint.

 If you’re still unhappy after contacting our Supporter Relations Team, the next step is to put your complaint in writing, either by letter or email.
 Please address your complaint to the Supporter Relations Manager, using the contact details above.
 Please include the details of the complaint, explaining why you aren’t satisfied with our response and what you’d like us to do to put things right.

 We promise to deal with your complaint quickly and confidentially.

 When we get your complaint, we’ll investigate it thoroughly.
 If we can’t resolve it straight away, we’ll contact you within five working days of us getting your complaint, to let you know when you can expect a full response.
 We aim to respond in full to complaints within ten working days.
 If we need to investigate things that take more than 10 days, we’ll contact you to let you know when you can expect our response.
 In most cases, this will be within 21 working days.